People

 Tomas Quezada, technician.
 Tomas has been honing his bee disease and molecular screening skills since joining our lab in spring 2022 and working on our BEEID project.
 Now he’s excited to apply his laboratory diligence to our chemistry work in the Chemical Ecology Core Facility (CCECF).
 Tomas is hoping to pursue a PhD in herpetology (his true biological passion) in the near future.
 He’s also a big fan of Bad Bunny.

 Maureen Page, USDA postdoctoral fellow.
 Maureen received her PhD from UC Davis while working in Neal Williams’ lab on resource competition between managed honey bees and native wild pollinators.
-She spent a year working on our BEEID project to understand how disease spillover occurs in plant-pollinator communities, then secured her own USDA fellowship to research when and where resource competition occurs and when there’s a spillover threat from managed honey bees to native wild pollinators.
-Twitter: @_MaureenPage
+She spent a year working on our BEEID project to understand how disease spillover occurs in plant-pollinator communities, then secured her own USDA fellowship to research when and where resource competition occurs between managed honey bees to native wild pollinators.

 Angélica Bianchini Sanchez, postdoctoral associate.
 Angélica completed her PhD in biochemistry from the University of São Paolo in 2017, then worked as a postdoc and adjunct faculty at the Center for Biological Sciences at the Federal University of Ouro Preto (Brazil) before coming to our lab.
-At Cornell, she’s using her impressive analytical chemistry expertise to improve our multi-residue LCMS pesticide analysis, and adding a GCMS component, so we can more thoroughly understand exposure to pollinators and other non-target organisms.
-Twitter: @angelisanchez9
+At Cornell, she’s using her impressive analytical chemistry expertise to improve our multi-residue LCMS pesticide analysis, and she’s taking a toxicogenomics approach to understanding why certain pesticides harm bees while others don’t.

 LAB ALUMNI/AE